google/pytype/DESCRIPTION.rst

             ├── __init__.py
             └── dependency.py

-Here is the filled-in config file, which instructs pytype to treat its input as Python 3.6 code and ignore attribute errors.
+Here is the filled-in config file, which instructs pytype to type-check ``~/repo1/foo`` as Python 3.6 code, look for packages in ``~/repo1`` and ``~/repo2``, and ignore attribute errors.
 Notice that the path to a package does not include the package itself.

 ::